 Given that the rose gold trend appears to have been applied to everything but the kitchen sink, it was only a matter of time before we came across a rose gold bin, and it’s a beautiful one at that.
 But there’s substance as well as style here – we were smitten with the ultra-soft touch opening (when it comes to grimy surfaces, the less pressure required the better, in our opinion) and the way the hinged liner rim meant we could quickly insert a new bin liner without having to grapple with the bin itself.
 The five-year guarantee provides additional reassurance on a hard-wearing plastic bin which has clearly been built to last – no metal parts means no rust, and the absence of an inner bin made it easier to clean.

-Swan Retro 45l square sensor bin
+Swan retro 45l square sensor bin

 Give your kitchen a shot of pastel perfection with Swan’s wonderfully retro sensor bin.
 With its gleaming silver trim and curved edges, it’s the Cadillac of the waste disposable world, with plenty of tech beneath the bonnet (or lid).
 Infrared technology is used to create an ultra-responsive sensor (powered by four AA batteries) which will open the lid when it senses movement five to 15 centimetres away before closing it around seven seconds later.
 The built-in bin liner retainer rim ensures there’s no plastic liner on show (god forbid).

-Brabantia Bo touch bin
+Brabantia bo touch bin 3 x 11l

-This beautiful modular kitchen bin (and yes, we did just use the word “beautiful” in conjunction with a waste disposal product), which comes with a reassuring ten-year guarantee, has an almost architectural look – the main unit is perched on four slimline (but surprisingly sturdy) tapered legs, which clip into place.
+This beautiful modular kitchen bin (and yes, we did just use the word “beautiful” in conjunction with a waste disposal product), which comes with a reassuring 10-year guarantee, has an almost architectural look – the main unit is perched on four slimline (but surprisingly sturdy) tapered legs, which clip into place.
 Nestled beneath the detachable lid, which opens with the lightest of touches, is a hat trick of three removable 11l bins, all of which slide out incredibly easily.
 A shout out should also go to Brabantia’s eco-credentials – the brand has bronze-level Cradle-to-Cradle certification, which requires it to meet strict criteria relating to materials, renewable energy, water stewardship and social fairness.
 Finally, if you’re a fan of colourful kitchen bins, this one’s for you – it comes in nine gorgeous shades.

 The verdict: Kitchen bins

 Tower’s freedom sensor recycling system is one of the best sensor bins we’ve come across, and it also looks fantastic – a rare quality in the world of modular bins.
-We also loved the innovative design of EKO’s deluxe phantom kitchen bin, which is packed with clever features which mean less time faffing around with liners and lids.
+We also loved the innovative design of EKO’s deluxe phantom kitchen bin, which is packed with clever features – meaning less time faffing around with liners and lids.
 And finally, there’s Simple Human’s slim bin, a space-saving masterpiece that instantly upgrades the dreariest of kitchens.

 For the latest discounts on kitchen bins and other home appliance offers, try the links below: